swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 ### Open the drift-alert issue

-The monitoring workflow labels every drift alert with `drift-alert`.
-Open your repository in the GitHub interface, go to the **Issues** tab, and filter by the `drift-alert` label to find the open alert.
+The monitoring workflow labels the alert with `drift-alert`.
+Open your repository in the GitHub interface and go to the **Issues** tab.
+If other issues are open, filter by the `drift-alert` label to find the alert.

 Click the issue to open it.
 The issue body contains: